-Patient Transport Service (formerly known as NEPT or Non-Emergency Patient Transport) is a NSW Health service for patients who require transport to, or from, a health facility such as a hospital or rehabilitation unit but do not need a time-critical emergency ambulance.
-Patients must be assessed by a medical practitioner or registered nurse as medically unsuitable for community, public or private transport before being eligible for PTS.
+Patient Transport Service (PTS) is a NSW Health service for people who require transport to, or from, a health facility such as a hospital or rehabilitation unit but do not need a time-critical emergency ambulance.
+A person must be assessed by a medical practitioner or registered nurse as medically unsuitable for community, public or private transport before being eligible for PTS.

 - centralise non-emergency transport in greater metropolitan Sydney.

-Working side by side with NSW Ambulance, PTS aims to improve patient flow through emergency departments and hospitals, and increase the availability of emergency ambulances for life saving and critical incidents.
+Working alongside NSW Ambulance, PTS aims to improve patient flow through emergency departments and hospitals, and increase the availability of emergency ambulances for life saving and critical incidents.

-The Greater Metropolitan Booking Hub, based in Parramatta, coordinates the booking and dispatching of all non-urgent patient transport bookings in greater metropolitan Sydney and Hunter New England.
+The Greater Metropolitan Booking Hub coordinates the booking and dispatching of non-urgent patient transport bookings in greater metropolitan Sydney and Hunter New England.